kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/plan.md

     # Follows Go "time.Duration" format https://pkg.go.dev/time#ParseDuration
     # OPTIONAL (Default: "10s")
     timeout = "5m",

+    # A human friendly description for the end user of the package
+    # OPTIONAL (Default: Waiting for at most 'TIMEOUT' for service 'SERVICE_NAME' to reach a certain state)
+    description = "Waiting for a certain state"
 )

 # The assertion has passed, so we can use `recipe_result` just like the result of `plan.request` or `plan.exec`